babelfish-for-postgresql/babelfish_project_website/_usage/locales.md

 be made to follow the order of special characters in SQL Server exactly.

-When character expansion is required, then an `AI` collation must be used for comparisons, but such collations are not currently supported by the `LIKE` operator.
+When character expansion is required, then an `ai` collation must be used for comparisons, but such collations are not currently supported by the `LIKE` operator.
 A column declared using the default `ci_as` collation can use the `LIKE` operator without character